 - 2. What are some examples of aiding and abetting?

-- 3. How many years do you get for aiding and abetting?
+- 3. How many years do I get for aiding and abetting?

 - 4. How is conspiracy different?